matthewmorecroft/coral-larvae-meta/README.md

 3 Meta-analysis data, with extracted effect sizes and additional trait data

-4 Conservation status data for the Anthozoa, obtained from the IUCN Red List.
+Producing figures 1b and 1c also requires conservation status and taxonomic data for the Anthozoa, which can be obtained from the IUCN Red List.

-5 Taxonomic information for Anthozoan species evaluated by the IUCN Red List.

 (IUCN.
 2026.
 The IUCN Red List of Threatened Species.
 Version 2026-1. https://www.iucnredlist.org.
 Accessed on 10/03/2025)